 Sergeant, Night Shift

-Sergeant Peterson currently serves Merrimack College Police Department as the midnight shift supervisor.
-He commenced his law enforcement career in 2006 as a Reserve Correctional Officer with the Essex County Sheriff’s Department and subsequently joined Merrimack College Police as a Full Time Dispatcher in February of 2007.
+Sergeant Peterson currently serves Merrimack College as the midnight shift supervisor.
+He commenced his law enforcement career in 2006 as a Reserve Correctional Officer with the Essex County Sheriff’s Department and subsequently joined Merrimack College Police Services as a Full Time Dispatcher in February of 2007.
 Sergeant Peterson transitioned his role from Dispatcher to Patrol Officer and later to the position of Sergeant in 2007.
 He received his basic police officer training at the Reading Intermittent Police Academy and is also trained in defensive tactics, firearms, baton, OC and Use of Force.
 Furthermore, Sergeant Peterson is a certified Field Training Officer and has received Supervisor training at the Massachusetts State Police Academy.

 Sergeant Peterson comes from a law enforcement family as his father served as a police officer in Lawrence and Andover, MA for 25 years.
 Sergeant Peterson currently holds a BS in Criminal Justice with a minor in Psychology.
 He is also currently pursuing his graduate degree.